mathieucarbou/YaSolR/docs/index.md

 - [Routeur solaire APPER](https://ota.apper-solaire.org)
 - etc

-If you already have a Solar Router at home based on ESP32, built by yourself or someone else, there is a good chance that YaSolR will be compatible.
+If you already have a Solar Router at home based on ESP32, built by yourself or by someone else, there is a good chance that YaSolR will be compatible.

 YaSolR is the **software** and this website will help you [build](build) your router.

-To know more about how Solar Router work, please go to the [overview](overview) page.
+To know more about how Solar Routers work, please go to the [overview](overview) page.

 | [![](./assets/img/screenshots/app-overview-light.jpeg)](./assets/img/screenshots/app-overview-light.jpeg) | [![](./assets/img/screenshots/app-overview-dark.jpeg)](./assets/img/screenshots/app-overview-dark.jpeg) |